 Therefore, the networks and other content providers need to, as closely as possible, compare apples to apples.
 But comparing the delivery of different commercials makes it that much more difficult to achieve a reasonable comparison.

 If Nielsen’s purpose were purely to measure viewership without wedding it to advertising, counting clicks and downloads would be easier, and it would not matter what was advertised during any delivery of the content.

 Piracy also wouldn’t matter quite so much, at least not vis a vis counting an audience.
 But speaking of piracy …

-For networks and other content providers, piracy was and is a huge issue.
+So, for networks and other content providers, piracy was and is a huge issue.
 When we talked about copyright and copyleft, the question arose about the grabbing of content.
-Who enforces copyright?
+Yet who enforces copyright?
 Who pays when it’s violated?
 And are the punishments excessive at all?

 The uneasy marriage of television and the Internet has spawned an interesting child – Hulu.
 After all, why were people pirating televised content in the first place?
 Perhaps, as DVRs made time shifting possible, it was just to allow for platform-shifting.

 Hulu arose as a response to that, and a way to monetize a far better version and offer it to a paying customer.
 The thinking was that quality would be its own advertisement, and that most people just wanted a platform shift.
 They didn’t want to steal from artists or cheat networks.
 As Braun, J.A.
 (2013).